 - 1. Is typed, readable, free of gross spelling and typographic errors - 2.
-Is well-organized and focused (not rambling, or with irrelevant sections) - 3.
-Addresses what makes this issue (or paper topic) important, practically and/or scientifically - 4.
-Defines key terms clearly, especially ambiguous terms, and/or identifies key assumptions - 5.
-Considers a plurality of views, that is, identifies differing points of view, or a major issue that is unresolved or on which there is disagreement.
-Sets out clearly and effectively the arguments in favor of and against varying (at least two) approaches, or varying different ways of thinking about an issue, or varying ways of answering the main question. - 6.
-Applies critical thinking to the research approaches described.
-This might include: how good is the supporting evidence (or the rationale), how good (relevant, reliable, large effect size, large sample, etc.) is this evidence (or rationale) is, whether some other reasonable interpretation of findings is plausible but has not been ruled out, and other issues. - 7.
-Attempts to synthesize and (even better) actually effectively synthesizes the arguments and evidence, combining all of the discussion into a reasonable conclusion (which may include recommendations for future research work) - 8.
-Originality indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic - 9.
-Includes use of the assigned articles and two additional journal articles - 10.
-The citations and reference list in APA style; see http://libweb.uoregon.edu/guides/psychology for help on APA styles and on finding articles -on the more mundane side, do not include binders or covers on the papers when you turn them in, and no title page is necessary.
+Is well-organized and focused (not rambling, or with irrelevant sections)

+3. Addresses what makes this issue (or paper topic) important, practically and/or scientifically

+4. Defines key terms clearly, especially potentially ambiguous terms that will be used frequently in the paper, and/or identifies key assumptions

+5. Considers a plurality of views, that is, identifies differing points of view, or a major issue that is unresolved or on which there is disagreement.
+Sets out clearly and effectively the arguments in favor of and against varying (that means at least two) approaches, ways of thinking about an issue, or ways of answering the main question.
+(In preparing paper, you should seek out competing views.)

+6. Applies critical thinking to the research approaches described.
+This might include: how good is the supporting evidence (or the rationale), how good (relevant, reliable, large effect size, large sample, etc.) is this evidence (or rationale) is, whether some other reasonable interpretation of findings is plausible but has not been ruled out, and other issues.

+7. Attempts to synthesize and (even better) actually effectively synthesizes the arguments and evidence, combining all of the discussion into a reasonable conclusion (which may include recommendations for future research work)

+8. Originality - indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic 9.
+Includes use of the assigned articles and two additional journal articles

+10. The citations and reference list in APA style; see http://libweb.uoregon.edu/guides/psychology for help on APA styles and on finding articles -on the more mundane side, do not include binders or covers on the papers when you turn them in, and no title page is necessary.